Screen#

 draw rectangle on screen#

-The draw rectangle on screen block draws a rectangle using the current pen width, pen color, and fill colors.
+The draw rectangle on screen stack block draws a rectangle using the current pen width, pen color, and fill color.

 draw rectangle [0] [0] [10] [10] on screen